Bryan Adams: 1990s

-The album's first single was the world-wide number one song, the six-and-a-half-minute "(Everything I Do) I Do It for You", which was featured in the motion picture Robin Hood: Prince of Thieves.
-"Everything I Do" was released internationally on 12 June, days after the film's premiere, with the initial shipment of 385,000 copies being the largest single shipment in the history of A&M Records.
-This rock ballad spent a record 16 consecutive weeks at Number One on the UK Singles Chart and seven weeks on top of the Billboard Hot 100.
-The song also gave him his first Golden Globe Award nomination for Best Song from a Motion Picture.
-Subsequent singles were the mid-tempo "Can't Stop This Thing We Started" which peaked at number two in the US, the ballad "Do I Have to Say the Words?" which reached number 11 in the US, and in the UK, "Thought I'd Died and Gone to Heaven" was the second most successful single as it peaked at number 8.
-In Canada, the first three of these singles each reached number one on the Canadian Singles Chart while the latter and the rocker "There Will Never Be Another Tonight" peaked at number 2.
-The album won many awards including a Grammy Award in 1991 for Best Song Written Specifically for a Motion Picture or for Television.
+In addition to "(Everything I Do) I Do It For You", the album included "Can't Stop This Thing We Started" (number two in the US and number one in Canada), the ballad "Do I Have to Say the Words?" (number 11 in the US and in the UK and number one in Canada), "Thought I'd Died and Gone to Heaven" (number 8 in the U.S.), and "There Will Never Be Another Tonight" (number 2 in Canada).
+The album won many awards including the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media in 1992.
 In July 1992, Adams performed at Wembley Stadium in front of 80,000 fans, the largest audience on his tour, with Little Angels and Extreme serving as opening acts.
-Adams performed for the first time ever in Hungary and Turkey.